-Whilst supported by compelling arguments, the consensus on representing uncertainty by means of (subjective) probability is not unanimous.
+Whilst supported by compelling arguments, the representation of uncertainty by means of (subjective) probability does not enjoy a unanimous consensus.
 A substantial part of the relevant criticisms point to its alleged inadequacy for representing ignorance as opposed to uncertainty.
 The purpose of this paper is to show how a strong justification for taking belief as probability, namely the Dutch Book argument, can be extended naturally so as to provide a logical characterization of coherence for imprecise probability, a framework which is widely believed to accommodate some fundamental features of reasoning under ignorance.
 The appropriate logic for our purposes is an algebraizable logic whose equivalent algebraic semantics is a variety of MV-algebras with an additional internal unary operation representing upper probability (these algebras will be called UMV-algebras).